Q (Star Trek): Q's phone number

 In Star Trek: Picard, S02E05 "Fly Me to the Moon", Q sends Dr. Adam Soong his business card via his 3D printer.
 The number on it was (323) 634-5667.
 This is a functional phone number intended for the viewers to call.
-Typically, phone numbers use the "555" prefix in American movies or TV episodes.
-That prefix is reserved by the U.S. Federal Communications Commission for "dud" phone numbers that go nowhere.
-This is a small treat for diligent viewers; a small, out-of-universe Easter egg with a short message from John de Lancie's portrayal of Q. As of March 2023, this phone number is still active.
+Typically, American movies or TV episodes use "dud" phone numbers that go nowhere, but this is a small treat for diligent viewers; a small, out-of-universe Easter egg with a short message from John de Lancie's portrayal of Q. Since initial launch this phone number is still active.

 Reception

 In 2009, Q was ranked as the 9th best character of all Star Trek by IGN.

 In 2016, Time rated Q as the #10 best villain of the Star Trek franchise.

 In 2017, Space.com rated Q as one of the "15 of the Most Bizarre Alien Species" of the Star Trek franchise.

 In 2018, The Wrap said that Q would be at the top of the list if he was included with ranking 39 main cast characters of the Star Trek franchise prior to Star Trek: Discovery.

 In 2018, CBR ranked Q the #1 best Star Trek recurring character.